Mark-MDO47/ArduinoClass/99_Resources/README.md

 - MTDO
 - GPIO5

-The ESP32 is also physically wider than the Arduino Nano and doesn't fit well on a standard solderless breadboard.
+ESP32 boards are typically physically wider than the Arduino Nano and they don't fit well on a standard solderless breadboard.
 I use two small breadboards to mount an ESP32 as shown below.

 | Top View | Side View |
 | --- | --- |